Online Induction >> Contractor Induction Handbook

 - Safety policies and site specific guidelines to be aware of

-A contractor is expected to supply a Safe Work Method Statement (SWMS), prior to the commencement of works, based on the level of risk for the following types of high risk work:
+This is a common area explained and detailed in a contractor induction handbook.
+A contractor is expected to supply a Safe Work Method Statement (SWMS), prior to the commencement of works, based on the level of risk for the following types of high risk work.
+The handbook will detail how this is collected and managed by contractors when working on a site or project.
+What the responsibilities are and how to create new SWMS's and when to provide one.

 - demolition works